Qarik-Group/ultimate-guide-to-bosh/docs/deployment-updates.md

 ### Operator paths

 There are two `type` options in each Operator: `replace`, and `remove`.
 The former will update or insert an item in the final YAML file.
-The latter will remove a item from the final YAML file.
+The latter will remove an item from the final YAML file.
 The item to be modified is determined by the `path` expression.

 The `path` expression describes a walk up a YAML tree, so to speak.
 Consider the example YAML file ("tree"):